ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

 ???- "Read more on the demonstration script"
-    [The demonstration instructions are in a separate note](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/realtime-inventory/#demonstrate-the-real-time-processing) as this is a demonstration available in the public git and shareable with customers and prospects.
+    [The demonstration instructions are in a separate note](https://ibm-cloud-architecture.github.io/eda-rt-inventory-gitops/demo-script/) as this is a demonstration available in the public git and shareable with anyone.

 ## Kafka connector configuration